NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/silvered-marp-fur.md

 trait01: "catalyst"
 trait02: "consumable"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 9
 weight:
 value: "110"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "**Activate** Cast a Spell  * * *  A marp that gnaws on silver rather than gold grows fur tipped with silver that can be further processed into a versatile spell catalyst.
 A spellcaster who uses _silvered marp fur_ with an [[Spells/Impaling Spike|Impaling Spike]] spell creates a silver spike rather than a cold iron one."
 powerTitle1:
 actionEconomy1:
 type1: